freedomlesiagho/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script to print all the groups the current user is part of
+A script to change the owner of the file hello to user betty